Saxtuba: History

 The saxtubas made their first public appearance at the premiere of Fromental Halévy's opera Le Juif errant (The Wandering Jew) at the Paris Opera on 23 April 1852.
 At the time, Sax was musical director of the Opéra's stage band (or banda), so it was not unusual for instruments of his design to be showcased in popular productions.
 Although Sax appears to have designed the saxtuba as early as 1845, it is possible that he did not actually manufacture any specimens until they were required for Le Juif errant in 1852.

 In the opera, the saxtubas are first heard on stage in the Triumphal March (No. 17) at the end of Act III.
 A total of eight different sizes of saxtuba were required to play ten individual parts.
-Curiously, the saxtubas are not referred to by this name in the only surviving copy of the full score; instead they are listed as saxhorns, which suggests that the decision to use saxtubas was a late one.
+The saxtubas are not referred to by this name in the only surviving copy of the full score; instead they are listed as saxhorns, which suggests that the decision to use saxtubas was a late one.
 In the score the instruments are designated as follows:

 The only other appearance of the stage band in the opera occurs in the Judgment dernier ("Last Judgment") in Act V, which also includes parts for four saxophones, one of which was played by Sax himself.
 On both occasions the performers are instructed to march across the stage, playing martial music typical of the period as they do so.
 This music has been compared to the Apothéose from Berlioz's Grande symphonie funèbre et triomphale of 1840.
 François-Joseph Fétis, who reviewed the opera's première, reported that the sound of the Sax's saxtuba banda was out of all proportion to that of the orchestra in the pit.
 At subsequent performances the instruments were muted, which resulted in a much better balance between the two bodies.

 Le Juif errant was not a success, despite being given fifty times over two seasons at the Paris Opéra; when it disappeared from the repertoire, it took the saxtuba with it.
 The only other notable public appearance of the saxtubas occurred less than a month after the opera's première, on 10 May 1852, when twelve saxtubas participated in a military ceremony on the Champ de Mars, Paris, in which the President of the French Republic Louis Napoleon distributed the colours to his army.
 Although a total of 1500 musicians from thirty regiments were employed in the ceremony, the twelve saxtubas overwhelmed all the other instruments.
 According to an eyewitness the saxtubas were played by the same civilian players who had played them at the Opéra the previous month.